 - If you’re not a morning person, then you might want to avoid such a ritual.
 Some people prefer to have different schedules throughout the week so they don’t get tired of it.

-- Freelancers avoid such a monotonous work lifestyle, saving them time and money to travel.
+- Freelancers avoid such a monotonous work lifestyle marketing write for us, saving them time and money to travel.
 However, with this extra time, learn how to put it to good use, like finishing up your administrative work and clearing your emails.

 - You could also take the time to connect with people in the industry to build up your social network, or just make time for your family.

 3. Deciding your own income